Residential Natural Gas Prices: What Consumers Should Know

 A prolonged cold spell or even a brief episode of severe winter weather would increase per-household use of gas and total demand in the high-consumption winter months.

-Disruptions of the pipeline or LNG delivery systems
+Disruptions of the pipeline or LNG delivery systems would affect deliverability of natural gas.

 Problems in other energy supplies, such as a prolonged outage of a nuclear or coal-fired power plant, could increase use of gasfired generators, thus increasing gas demand.

 Although increased commodity prices are passed along to consumers, residential households enjoy some protection from sudden, severe price fluctuations.
 This is partially because residential bills do not reflect daily market prices but rather the overall cost of an LDC’s supply of gas, which depends on the LDC’s usually diverse portfolio of supply sources and prices.
-This translates to a price to the consumer that is much more stable than the often highly variable daily “spot” prices.
+This translates to a price to the consumer that is much more stable than the often highly variable daily “spot†prices.
 Also, transmission and distribution services, which are much more stable between years, make up a large fraction of residential bills.
 Further, residential customers have a number of steps they can take to mitigate the impact of commodity price changes.

 What Can Residential Customers Do?